-Comparison of Years Ended December 31, 2015 and 2014
+Comparison of Years Ended December 31, 2016 and 2015

 Operating Activities.
-Net cash used in operating activities was \$4.46 million for the year ended December 31, 2015, compared to net cash used in operating activities of \$0.95 million for the year ended December 31, 2014.
-The primary use of cash was to fund operating losses of \$8.39 million during 2015, which was off-set in part by \$1.91 million of non-cash interest expense related to the beneficial conversion feature on the Company's convertible notes.
-The remainder of the negative cash flows resulted from the extinguishment of operating liabilities after funds became available from proceeds of our initial public offering.
+Net cash used in operating activities was \$8.413 million for the year ended December 31, 2016, compared to \$4.459 million for the year ended December 31, 2015.
+The primary use of Cash was to fund operating losses of \$13.343 million in 2016, offset by the positive impact of receiving cash payments from Valeant and the U.S. Government, some of which is classified as Deferred Revenue on the Consolidated Balance Sheet, and some of which is included in Collaboration Revenue in the Consolidated Statement of Operations.